GPII/windows/GpiiUserListener/README.md

 ## Use

-1. Plug in the USB card reader
+1. Plug in the USB NFC card reader if required
 2. Run the GpiiUserListener.exe.
 A tray icon is created and can be right clicked on to show a menu.
 Use the menu item "Show Window" to view status.
+3. Either
-3. Place a tag with the user id encoded onto the reader.
+    1. Place a tag with the user id encoded onto the reader.
 Once the ne status has been recognised the tag can be removed.
+    2. or plug in/out a USB key with user id on.

 ## Build